You Don’t Know How We Use It and What It Means to Our Safety

 While I support the gesture from the County, it’s unfortunate that they didn’t as fire chiefs or professionals who really know equipment and needs for assistance.

 When something unexpected happens, it’s often difficult to know how to react.
 Do you act, or do you wait and see what develops?
 In these situations, it’s important to remember that you always have a choice.
-You can choose how to react, and by doing so, you’re taking control of the situation.
+The choice is yours.
+You can choose how to respond and react, and by doing so, you’re taking control of the situation.
 Even when things seem out of your hands, remember that you always have a choice.

 You Always Have a Choice